mandrasch/ddev-pull-backwpupfile/README.md

 ## Use it

+1. Fork this repository via "Use this template"-button
-1. Clone this repository to your local harddrive
+1. Clone to your local harddrive
 1. Setup your project with `ddev config --project-type=wordpress`
 1. `ddev start`